WhatAShot/Electrocardio-Panorama/README.md

 This repository contains the code and datasets for our IJCAI 2021 paper [*Electrocardio Panorama: Synthesizing New ECG views with Self-supervision*](https://arxiv.org/pdf/2105.06293.pdf).

 A common ECG view present the signals from **one view**, determined by the physical ECG lead position.
 We present a new concept called **Electrocardio Panorama**, which allows doctors to observe the ECG signals from **any viewpoints** they want.
-To synthesize Electrocardio Panorama, we propose a model called Nef-Net, which only requires one or few ECG views as input to synthesize the corresponding Electrocardio Panorama.
+To synthesize Electrocardio Panorama, we propose a model called Nef-Net, which only requires one or few ECG views as inputs.

 ## Nef-Net framework illustration
 ![Nef-Net framework](./Figures/framework.png)